xiongye77/mongodb/README.md

 Replication,
 ![image](https://user-images.githubusercontent.com/36766101/215297847-14551d26-8ca2-4f9d-bbf7-35b9f9d70c90.png)

+To monitor the overall replication status, use the rs.status()

+rs.conf() : get the current configuration object

+rs.printReplicationInfo() : check oplog size and time range

+rs.printSecondaryReplicationInfo() : check replica set members and replication lag

 Replica set is a group of two or more nodes (generally minimum 3 nodes are required).
 In a replica set, one node is primary node and remaining nodes are secondary.
 All data replicates from primary to secondary node.
 At the time of automatic fail-over or maintenance, election establishes for primary and a new primary node is elected.
 After the recovery of failed node, it again join the replica set and works as a secondary node.

 Sharding,